rufuspollock-okfn/cop21/23-oct-2015/index.md

 95. *Requests* the Executive Secretary to provide an estimate of the budgetary implications of the actions requested in this decision to be undertaken in 2017 for consideration by the SBI at its forty-fourth session, with a view to the SBI making a recommendation thereon to the COP at its twenty-second session.]

-[^1]: The paragraph numbering as well as the cross-references contained in this version will need to be updated.
+[^1]: The version of 23 October 2015@23:30 has been edited and the paragraph numbering as well as the cross-references have been updated.
+Also includes the technical cross-referencing corrections of the 10 November.

 [^2]: There is a need to specify the context, which placement is yet to be decided.